Stromboli: Settlements

 Two villages, San Bartolo and San Vincenzo, lie in the northeast, while the smaller village Ginostra lies in the southwest.
 Administratively, they are one of the frazioni (unit of a commune and municipality) of Lipari, Messina.

 In the early 20th century, a few thousand people inhabited the island, but after several waves of emigration, the population has numbered a few hundred since the mid-1950s.
 The population on the island was about 500 as of 2016.

-In addition to Italian, a derivative of the Sicilian dialect that is called Aeolian is generally spoken on this and the other Aeolian islands.
+In addition to Italian, the Aeolian dialect (a derivative of Sicilian) is generally spoken on this and the other Aeolian islands.